coldfix/arch-setup/README.md

         pacman -U $1-*.pkg.tar.xz
     ) }

-And use it to install yaourt and package-query (dependency) from the AUR:
+And use it to install yay from the AUR:

-    aur_install package-query
-    aur_install yaourt
+    aur_install yay

 ##### Console font

 The most reasonable console fonts I have found so far are in an AUR package:

-    sudo -u $NOROOT yaourt -S terminus-font-ll2-td1
+    sudo -u $NOROOT yay -S terminus-font-ll2-td1

 It has a tilde (~) symbol that is properly vertically centered, and distinguishable characters `il1I` (eye, el, one, capital eye).